-Admissions Policy for full-time students (2019 Entry)
+Admissions Policy for full-time students - 2021 Entry

 As an open access College, admissions are not based on the GCSE grade profile of applicants, beyond the requirements indicated below.
 Applications are only accepted for a two-year study programme (that is, for entry into year 12).
+Applications open on July 2nd 2020 and close at 5pm on September 28th 2020.

-Guaranteed Applicant Status (Application Window: June-July 2018)
+Guaranteed Applicant Status

-- Students studying at state schools without a sixth form entry in NE Surrey and the London Boroughs of Richmond, Kingston and Merton (see Further Information section)
+- Students studying at designated state schools without a sixth form entry in NE Surrey and the London Boroughs of Richmond, Kingston and Merton (see Further Information section)

 - Students resident in the following postcode areas: KT7, KT8 and KT10